imec-int/ptra/README.md

 ### 3. Build the experiment's trajectories.

-The trajectories are built by calling the function `trajectory.BuildTrajectories`.
+The trajectories are built by calling the function `BuildTrajectories`.
 The signature of this function is:

 ```